-In this blog we discussed a little about the Communicative Approach.
-It can make your lessons and classrooms communicative instead of academic in nature.
-It offers learners opportunities to use English in meaningful and interactive ways.
-Not only that, but it prepares them for the outside world, which is our ideal goal as teachers.
+The Communicative Approach will make your lessons and classrooms interactive instead of academic in nature.
+It offers learners opportunities to use English in meaningful ways and prepares ESL students for the outside world, which is our ideal goal as teachers.

 Further reading: Stages of a Communicative Approach Lesson Plan